- Voiced by: Robin Atkin Downes

 - Warrior Therapist: Provides a very pointed critique of Lion-O's impatience and poor technical skill.

-- Weak, but Skilled: Apparently if you're badass enough, you CAN disarm someone wielding a knife with just a willow reed.
+- Weak, but Skilled: If you're skilled enough, you CAN disarm someone wielding a knife with just a willow reed.
 In youth, he was its inverse, Unskilled, but Strong.

-- Wuxia/Wutai: His personal genre.
+- Wuxia: His personal genre.
 Despite not being a trained warrior, he borrows from the Ronin concept, and blows Wire Fu away.

 Ro-Bear Bill is a member of the Berbil race, a group of small robotic bears.